Skip to content

 It’s The Only Option

 The other reason you may resist practicing discernment is because you’re afraid there won’t be any other options or opportunities.
 This often leads to tolerating less than ideal circumstances.
-It’s hard to say no to something when you’re not sure if you’ll be able to do any better.
+It’s hard to say no to something when you don’t believe you’ll be able to do better.

 I’ve seen this show up with women who are looking for a special occasion outfit.
 They’re on a mission to find THE DRESS.
 They order a bunch of options online.
 And when they try them all on they realize they don’t love any of them.
 But they keep one and wear it anyway because they don’t think they’ll find anything else.
 (Also, it requires more work to find something better which brings us back to reason #1 of not practicing discernment in the first place.)